fetchai/docs-archived/docs/etch-language/sc-annotations.md

 The `@action` annotation signifies a function which performs a transaction.

 A smart contract must have one or more functions annotated with `@action`.
+In order for a function to be callable from other smart contracts, it must be annotated with `@action`.
+Otherwise it will be effectively considered private.

 You cannot run an `etch` smart contract on the <a href="https://github.com/fetchai/ledger-api-py" target=_blank>Python Ledger API</a> without an `@action` function and it is these functions that trigger the charging rules for data persistence fees.